 Sure, there are probably people out there who enjoy going over their tax forms, crunching the numbers in triplicate for accuracy, but if you’re reading this article, you’re probably not that person.

 Taxes can take up a huge chunk of your time.
-The average American spends about 17 hours on their own personal tax paperwork, according to a report cited by The Hill in April 2017.
+The average American spends about 17 hours on their own personal tax paperwork, according to a report cited by The Hill.
 The story went on to note that the time frame translates into around 2.6 billion hours.
 You will still need to budget accordingly in order to gather the correct documents, but a tax consultant frees up most of that time for you to pursue other projects.
 Time, after all, is money.

 Tax Audit Prevention